CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 pubDate: "2024 Jan 14"
 socialImage: "/public/img/momo/momo-conceptual.png"
 slug: "2024/01/a-practical-guide-to-modular-monoliths"
-tags: "architecture,software engineering"
+tags: ".net,architecture,docker,software engineering"
 ---

 ----

 ## Summary

-.NET's host runtime model and built-in dependency injection makes building scalable "modular monoliths" easier than ever.
+A 2023 paper titled *[Towards Modern Development of Cloud Applications](https://dl.acm.org/doi/10.1145/3593856.3595909)*, published by a team at Google, once again highlights the pitfalls of microservices architecture and the many benefits of the much maligned and misunderstood monolith. .NET's host runtime model and built-in dependency injection makes building scalable "modular monoliths" easier than ever.
 This lets teams -- especially startups -- move faster with less development, deployment, and operational friction while still maintaining many of the benefits of microservices such as independent scaling of services, isolation of responsibilities, and so on.

 ⮑ GitHub Repo: https://github.com/CharlieDigital/dn8-modular-monolith